Shake-The-Bot/Locales/README.md

 # Shake - Locales
 This project is a community one for everyone who wants to help translating the official Shake Discord-Bot.
-It includes all current gettext translations and the template of them.
+This repository includes all current gettext translations and the template of them.

 *Remember that any language can have errors or be incorrect, if something bothers you then read this*